TomSumner28/merchant-data/README.md

 Open `http://localhost:5000` in your browser to start chatting.
 The conversation history is stored in your session so you can ask follow‑up questions.

+The app will automatically retry if the OpenAI API returns a rate limit error.
+If you keep seeing "Too Many Requests" make sure your API key has sufficient quota.

 ### Deployment

 The included `vercel.json` file allows the Flask app to run on Vercel.
 Configure the environment variables above in your Vercel project and deploy as normal.
 All requests are forwarded to `api/index.py` which exposes the Flask application.